I'm a software engineer based in Denver. I ❤ nature and art.

 AUDUBON GONE WRONG (2014)

-Music Haven't recorded or produced in years, but when I do it's mainly guitars + tinkering in Ableton.
+Still playing regularly but haven't recorded or produced in years.
+Everything I have is on SoundCloud, mainly guitars + tinkering in Ableton.

 I'll port over the blog content from my old site when I get the chance.